Lifestyle

 Nowadays, good luck getting your hands on a physical newspaper with most people's news coming from social media, online sources, or emailed newsletters.
 However, back in Barrie's early days, there were quite a few papers jockeying for people's attention and The Barrie Examiner was one of the first.

-Founded in 1864, The Barrie Examiner was created by publisher William Manley Nicholson, who hoped to take on the Northern Advance which already held a strong presence in the community of 3,500.
-The paper would change hands several times in the next few decades and by 1909, The Examiner would be competing with 3 rival papers.
+Founded in 1864, The Barrie Examiner was created by publisher William Manley Nicholson.
+He hoped to take on the Northern Advance, which already held a strong presence in the community.

 Black & white image courtesy of the Barrie Historical Archives

-During World War II, and in the years after, The Examiner would purchase rival paper The Northern Advance and continue to grow with the once-weekly paper growing to publish twice a week by 1948 and three times a week by 1952.
+During World War II, and in the years after, The Examiner would continue to grow.

 If you want to learn more about The Barrie Examiner and all of Barrie’s history, head over to the Barrie Historical Archives, Barrie’s online museum.
 It’s full of pictures, videos, audio, and documents spanning nearly 200 years and it’s completely free!